-Penlink will open up new residential and employment areas in North Auckland, as well as provide more sustainable transport choices.
-The two-lane road, proposed as a toll road, with a shared walking and cycling path is due to start construction in 2022.
+The two-lane road, proposed as a toll road, with a shared walking and cycling path is due to start construction in late 2022.

-To meet climate change and housing objectives, as well as manage cost increases and debt responsibly following COVID-19, the Government has decided to make changes to the Mill Road and Papakura to Drury South stage two projects.
+To meet climate change and housing objectives, as well as manage cost increases and debt responsibly following COVID-19, the Government decided to make changes to the South Auckland projects.

 South Auckland package